Battle of Ko Chang: Plan of attack

-Their report was forwarded to Marine Headquarters in Saigon, who re-transmitted it to the Lamotte-Picquet.
+Their report was forwarded to Marine Headquarters in Saigon, who re-transmitted it to Lamotte-Picquet.
 Bérenger considered his options and decided on a dawn attack against the Thai ships at Ko Chang.
 He ignored Sattahip because the sloops would not be able to reach it until later in the day, when the element of surprise would already have been lost.
 Also, the strength of Sattahip's harbour defences was unknown.
-The Thai Naval force at Ko Chang was weaker and thus offered a better chance of victory.
+The Thai naval force at Ko Chang was weaker and thus offered a better chance of victory.

 Bérenger approached Ko Chang at dawn from the southwest.
-Because the anchorage was surrounded by islands and islets, many over 200 m high, the squadron would separate and use the cover of the islands to concentrate fire on portions of the Thai squadron, while also covering all the avenues of escape.
-The easternmost channel was the most likely route by which a breakout would be made.
+Because the anchorage was surrounded by islands and islets, many over 200 m high, the squadron separated and used the cover of the islands to concentrate fire on portions of the Thai squadron, while also covering all the avenues of escape.
+The easternmost channel was the most likely route by which a breakout could be made.
 It was the most suitable route and where the reconnaissance had placed the largest Thai ships.
-The Lamotte-Picquet would head to the eastern side of the anchorage to block the route, while the sloops blocked the center and pounded the Thai ships there.
-The smaller French ships would concentrate to the west.
+Lamotte-Picquet headed to the eastern side of the anchorage to block the route, while the sloops blocked the center and pounded the Thai ships there.
+The smaller French ships were concentrated to the west.